How to Cut a Release

 Fixes that need to be included in the release should be cherry-picked onto the release branch manually.

-Stabilise the release
+Stabilize the release

 - Fix spelling in the generated release notes as needed.